llauderesv/mweb-database-api/README.md

 echo $db->check_query(); // This will output SELECT * FROM tbl_users ORDER BY id DESC, fname ASC LIMIT 10
 ```

-Note: Be careful the sequence when calling the methods when you are performing queries because this will cause an error
+Note: Be careful the sequence of calling the methods when performing queries because this will cause an error

-The sequence is the same like when you are performing queries in the SQL.
+The sequence is the same when performing queries in the SQL.

 #### Example:

 ```
 $db->order_by(array('fname' => 'ASC')); // Invalid place of order by method